-In the syntax of creating an OSS external table, you can specify a DELIMITER after the FORMAT clause as follows:
+In the syntax to create an OSS external table, you can specify DELIMITER after the FORMAT clause, as shown in the following example:

 FORMAT 'TEXT' (DELIMITER ',')

-- It must be an ASCII character, and must not be a Chinese character, or two or more ASCII characters.
+- A delimiter must be a single ASCII character.
+It cannot be a string of two or more ASCII characters.